West Allotment Celtic F.C.: Grounds

 In 2001, the club moved to Whitley Park in Benton, North Tyneside after having acted as tenants at Hillheads in Whitley Bay (also in North Tyneside) from 1995.
 Allotment were to stay there until the end of the 2016/17 season.
 The club subsequently found another new home, this time outside North Tyneside at Druid Park, Woolsington in Newcastle upon Tyne, formerly the base of the long defunct Newcastle Blue Star.
 The move caused the financial situation to worsen and the club nearly withdrew from the Northern League as a result.

 For the beginning of the 2020–21 season, West Allotment would play their home games at Newcastle Benfield's Sam Smith's Park.
 Shortly into the season, West Allotment announced that they would be moving to East Palmersville Sports Pavilion which would be their new permanent home.
 A ground that they would share with Northern Alliance club, Forest Hall.

 Due to the 2020–21 Northern League season being curtailed early due to the COVID-19 pandemic, this meant that the club would have to wait a little bit longer to play their first game in their new home.
 However, it was announced that the club would be promoted meaning that Allotment would be returning to the Northern League Division One for the 2021–22 season.
-West Allotment Celtic would go on to play their first competitive game in their new home against Thornaby in the Northern League Division One in August 2021 - A game that finished 5–3 to Thornaby.
+West Allotment Celtic would go on to play their first competitive game in their new home against Thornaby in the Northern League Division One in August 2021 – A game that finished 5–3 to Thornaby.

+In June 2025, the club confirmed that it agreed a short-term ground share agreement with Northern Premier League side Morpeth Town AFC.